wannatrynewnbm/tsf-grip-internship-task/README.md

 # tsf-grip-internship-task

-DATA SCIENCE AND BUSINESS ANALYTICS INTERNSHIP
+DATA SCIENCE AND BUSINESS ANALYTICS INTERNSHIP AT THE SPARKS FOUNDATION

-Solution done by: NAYANA BM
+Solutions done by: NAYANA BM

 Task 1- Prediction using Supervised ML